-London, July 19.-Pedlar Palmer, the pugliist, has been sentenced to five years penal servitude for having caused the death of Robert Choat, a gas house stok-er.
-Palmer is alleged to have struck Choat several blows because he refused to stop singing. to stop singing.
+London, July 19.-Pedlar Palmer, the pugliist, has been sentenced to five years penal servitude for having caused the death of Robert Choat, a gas house stoker.
+Palmer is alleged to have struck Choat several blows because he refused to stop singing.